-Mar Vista Investment Partners LLC reduced its stake in Johnson & Johnson (NYSE:JNJ - Free Report) by 16.8% during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 184,786 shares of the company's stock after selling 37,249 shares during the period.
-Johnson & Johnson makes up 2.5% of Mar Vista Investment Partners LLC's portfolio, making the stock its 22nd biggest position.
-Mar Vista Investment Partners LLC's holdings in Johnson & Johnson were worth $30,645,000 as of its most recent filing with the Securities and Exchange Commission.
+Mar Vista Investment Partners LLC reduced its holdings in shares of Johnson & Johnson (NYSE:JNJ - Free Report) by 16.8% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 184,786 shares of the company's stock after selling 37,249 shares during the quarter.
+Johnson & Johnson accounts for 2.5% of Mar Vista Investment Partners LLC's portfolio, making the stock its 22nd biggest holding.
+Mar Vista Investment Partners LLC's holdings in Johnson & Johnson were worth $30,645,000 as of its most recent SEC filing.

-Johnson & Johnson (NYSE:JNJ - Get Free Report) last posted its quarterly earnings data on Tuesday, April 15th.
-The company reported $2.77 earnings per share for the quarter, beating analysts' consensus estimates of $2.59 by $0.18.
-Johnson & Johnson had a return on equity of 33.46% and a net margin of 24.42%.
-The firm had revenue of $21.89 billion for the quarter, compared to analysts' expectations of $21.65 billion.
-On average, equities research analysts forecast that Johnson & Johnson will post 10.58 EPS for the current year.
+Johnson & Johnson (NYSE:JNJ - Get Free Report) last issued its quarterly earnings data on Tuesday, April 15th.
+The company reported $2.77 earnings per share (EPS) for the quarter, beating analysts' consensus estimates of $2.59 by $0.18.
+The business had revenue of $21.89 billion for the quarter, compared to the consensus estimate of $21.65 billion.
+Johnson & Johnson had a net margin of 24.42% and a return on equity of 33.46%.
+On average, equities analysts anticipate that Johnson & Johnson will post 10.58 EPS for the current fiscal year.

 Johnson & Johnson Company Profile